Weston High School (Massachusetts)

 Weston High School is a high school (grades 9–12) in Weston, Massachusetts, United States, a suburb 12 miles west of Boston.
 The school is located at 444 Wellesley Street in Weston.
 During the 2024-2025 school year, it had 658 students.

-The current principal is Sue Baristow and the current assistant principal is Todd Whitten.
-Other administrators include Katherine Lemons (English Dept.), Kimberly Young (Social Studies Dept.), Stephen Ribisi (Science Dept.), James McLaughlin (Mathematics Dept.), Kathleen Baker (World Language Dept.), Christopher Fehl (Art Dept.), and Christopher Memoli (Music Dept.).
-Marla Shay is the Head of Guidance and Patrick Kelly is the Head of Special Education.

-Weston High School’s Class of 2024 achieved a graduation rate of 99.3%, with 96% of graduates continuing on to college.
-Over the past decade, the five universities most frequently attended by the school’s graduates have been the University of Massachusetts—Amherst, Northeastern University, Boston College, Harvard University, and the University of Michigan—Ann Arbor.
-The school's 2024-2025 profile highlights Weston High School's unique programs and notable student achievements.

 History

 Between the end of WWII in 1945 and 1970, the "Boomer" generation, the number of school-age children in Weston increased 363%, from 635 students to 2,937.
 The town embarked on 25-year school building program resulting in five new school complexes.
 After a devastating fire in 1948 destroyed the roofing and interior of the new Weston High School, the building was rebuilt as an elementary school and a new replacement high school was commissioned.

 This new high school, which was located near Weston Town Center by the current Weston Public Library, Country and Woodland Elementary Schools, was renowned as the "architectural achievement of the century" by the Boston Herald when it opened in January 1950.
 The nation's first million-dollar public building, Weston High School offered resources and technologies never before seen in a public school.
 Revolutionary architecture and layout of the school allowed for new teaching and class organization methods.
 The building has since been torn down due to the building of the new Field School, but it served as the Field School until the 2014–2015 school year.

 In 1961, the current Weston High School was built as one of the most expensive schools in the nation at $8,930,001 (1961 dollars).
 This building is the fifth public high school in Weston and is designed to be in active service far longer than many contemporary schools, thanks to constant renovation and a high-quality initial design and build.